Wentril/kubernetes_workshop/course.md

 #### Third party admission controllers

-There are also third-party admission controllers that can be used to enforce additional security policies or perform custom validation and mutation.
+There are also third-party admission controllers that can be used to enforce additional security policies or perform custom validation and mutations.
 Some popular third-party admission controllers include:
 - **[OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper)**
 - **[Kyverno](https://kyverno.io/policies/pod-security/)**
 - **[Kubewarden](https://github.com/kubewarden)**